 Meetings: We maintain facebook presence but have no regularly scheduled meetings.
 Mission: The primary purpose of Jesus, Jesus, Jesus is to provide a safe space for students and others at PSR to talk openly about Jesus.
 We want to form a community in which Jesus-lovers can feel free to lift up praises and support each other with prayers.
 This group is for students who are consider themelves theologically orthodox.
 Contact: Gwynn Fuqua email@example.com https://www.facebook.com/groups/jesusjesusjesus/

 Meetings: Every other month.
 Contacts: Sunglae Cho, firstname.lastname@example.org, Hyungju Lee, email@example.com | KSA website.
 Goal: To encourage Korean students to study harder without losing their vision/goals.

 Movies That Matter

-Mission: To educate community members through the use of films and talks about social justice issues.
+Mission: To educate community members through the use of films and talks about social justice issues and creating a space for dialouge after the viewings.
 Meeting: Once a month in the dining hall.